knightedcodemonkey/duel/README.md

 - This is going to work best if your CJS-first project uses file extensions in _relative_ specifiers.
 This is completely acceptable in CJS projects, and [required in ESM projects](https://nodejs.org/api/esm.html#import-specifiers).
 This package makes no attempt to rewrite bare specifiers, or remap any relative specifiers to a directory index.

-- Unfortunately, TypeScript doesn't really build [dual packages](https://nodejs.org/api/packages.html#dual-commonjses-module-packages) very well.
+- Unfortunately, `tsc` doesn't support [dual packages](https://nodejs.org/api/packages.html#dual-commonjses-module-packages) completely.
 One instance of unexpected behavior is when the compiler throws errors for ES module globals when running a dual CJS build, but not for the inverse case, despite both causing runtime errors in Node.js.
 See the [open issue](https://github.com/microsoft/TypeScript/issues/58658).
 You can circumvent this with `duel` by using the `--modules` option if your project uses module globals such as `import.meta` properties or `__dirname`, `__filename`, etc. in a CommonJS project.

 - If running `duel` with your project's package.json file open in your editor, you may temporarily see the content replaced.
 This is because `duel` dynamically creates a new package.json using the `type` necessary for the dual build.
 Your original package.json will be restored after the build completes.

 ## Notes

 As far as I can tell, `duel` is one (if not the only) way to get a correct dual package build using `tsc` without requiring multiple `tsconfig.json` files or extra configuration.
-The Microsoft backed TypeScript team [keep](https://github.com/microsoft/TypeScript/pull/54546) [talking](https://github.com/microsoft/TypeScript/issues/54593) about dual build support, but they continue to [refuse to rewrite specifiers](https://github.com/microsoft/TypeScript/issues/16577).
+The TypeScript team [keep](https://github.com/microsoft/TypeScript/pull/54546) [talking](https://github.com/microsoft/TypeScript/issues/54593) about dual build support, but they continue to [refuse to rewrite specifiers](https://github.com/microsoft/TypeScript/issues/16577).

 Fortunately, Node.js has added `--experimental-require-module` so that you can [`require()` ES modules](https://nodejs.org/api/esm.html#require) if they don't use top level await, which sets the stage for possibly no longer requiring dual builds.